-There are a large number of offenses you can be charged with in connection with illegal drugs.
+There are numerous offences you can be charged with in relation to illegal drugs.

 The penalties vary according to the type and amount of drugs involved; however, drug offences are taken very seriously and carry severe penalties.

 Schedule 1 drugs (e.g. amphetamines, cocaine, heroin, LSD and ecstasy) carry greater penalties than schedule 2 drugs (e.g. cannabis, morphine and barbiturates).
 For example, supplying heroin carries a maximum penalty of 25 years in jail; whereas supplying cannabis has a maximum prison term of 20 years.

 The amount of drugs involved in the offence is a significant factor.
 For example, being found with a small amount of cannabis for personal use is regarded far more leniently than possession of multiple bags intended for sale.